Resources

 “The dynamics around inclusion are a critical differentiator for companies.
 An emphasis on representation is not enough.
 Employees need to feel and perceive equality and fairness of opportunity in their workplace.
 Companies that lead on diversity have taken bold steps to strengthen inclusion.”

-You can’t create this culture of inclusion without great top-to-toe visibility across the workforce, but traditionally that’s been a pipedream.
+In other words, you can’t create a culture of inclusion without great top-to-toe visibility across the workforce, but traditionally that’s been a dream.
 The ‘Iceberg of Ignorance’ has been common, where seniority negatively correlates with workforce visibility.

 The result is a senior leadership team who don’t know what’s happening on the ground.
 So when they come to make decisions to improve or solve, they have no idea what needs improving or solving.

-That’s starting to change, as pulse surveys are increasingly recognised as a major lever for improving workforce visibility and powering culture change.
+That’s starting to change, as pulse surveys are increasingly recognised as a major lever for improving visibility and create a winning difference in organisations.
 By surfacing and solving issues that impact your people’s day-to-day experiences, you can build a fairer, more inclusive culture — supporting employees from all backgrounds to thrive.

 Here's a step-by-step roadmap to using pulse surveys to drive progress on diversity and inclusion.